Diocese of Corpus Christi: 1950 to 1970

+1970 to 2000

+When Hurricane Celia, a category 4 storm, came ashore in South Texas in 1970, the basement of Corpus Christi Cathedral was transformed into a shelter for hundreds of people.

 After Drury retired in 1983, Pope John Paul II appointed Bishop René Gracida of the Diocese of Pensacola-Tallahassee as his replacement.
 In June 1990, Gracida excommunicated two parishioners in the diocese who were providing legal abortion services for women, citing canon law.
 They were Rachel Vargas, a women's health clinic director, and Dr. Eduardo Aquino, an obstetrician.
-In an interview, Aquino noted that he had recently won a $800,000 legal settlement against the anti-abortion group South Texas for Life, whose protestors had been picketing his house.
+In a June interview, Vargas noted that Aquino had recently won a $800,000 legal settlement against the anti-abortion group South Texas for Life, whose protestors had been picketing his house.
 Vargas ran her clinic for eight years and did not receive any notices from Gracida until she was interviewed on local television.
-In 1995, Auxiliary Bishop Roberto Nieves of the Archdiocese of Boston was appointed coadjutor bishop of the diocese by John Paul II to assist Gracida.
+In 1995, Auxiliary Bishop Roberto Nieves of the Archdiocese of Boston was appointed coadjutor bishop of Corpus Christi by John Paul II to assist Gracida.